 onno.works is the student portfolio of Izzy R. & Shaili C.

 Our ideas are too big for one person.
-As collaborators we have been learning and creating together for the last decade.
+As collaborators we have been learning and creating together over the last decade.
 The projects you see were completed between fall 2017 and summer 2019, during our time at George Brown College.

-Having contributed equally to each of the projects, it would be disingenuous of us to represent the same work in two separate portfolios as we pursue similar career opportunities.
+Having contributed equally to each of the projects, we felt that it would be disingenuous of us to represent the same work in two separate portfolios as we pursue similar career opportunities.

 With backgrounds in Graphic Design, Interaction Design & Development, and Visual Effects, we both took turns fulfilling different creative roles in each of the projects to hone our skills as interdisciplinary design generalists.
 This was an approach we strategized together after our time at OCADu, in order to better respond to an ever evolving, innovation-driven digital media landscape.

 We are creative technologists committed to experimenting, exploring uncharted possibilities, and bring new realities to life.